 Navy asks Kent Optronics to develop wide-field-of-view binocular night-vision goggles

-Kent Optronics experts will provide new wide-field-of-view, night-vision devices, as well as upgrade kits for existing night-vision systems.
-The contract is a 5-year, phase-three small business innovation research (SBIR) agreement.
+Kent Optronics experts will provide new wide-field-of-view night-vision devices, as well as upgrade kits for existing night-vision systems.
+The contract is a 5-year phase-three small business innovation research (SBIR) agreement.

 These night-vision systems will involve an optical foveal design with 80-degree field of view that does not compromise optical resolution or size, weight, and power consumption, Navy officials say.

-Kent Optronics engineers will provide new wide-field-of-view, night-vision binocular goggles, as well as kits to upgrade existing AN/PVS-15 night-vision binocular goggle systems for airborne, sea, undersea, and land-based military applications.
+Kent Optronics engineers will provide new wide-field-of-view night-vision binocular goggles, as well as kits to upgrade existing AN/PVS-15 night vision binocular goggle systems for airborne, sea, undersea, and land-based military applications.

-The company will build binocular night-vision systems that weigh no more than less than 24 ounces, offer less than 4 percent distortion, and provide eye-piece output in the green light spectrum around 543 nanometers.
+The company will build binocular night-vision systems that weigh no more than less than 24 ounces, offer less than 4 percent distortion, and with eye-piece output in the green light spectrum around 543 nanometers.